PivotBuddy

 Segment Duration Purpose

-CEO State of the Union 15 min High-level narrative: What's working, what's not, "what keeps me up at night"
+CEO State of the Union 15 min High-level narrative: What is working, what is not, and "what keeps me up at night."
+This is your honest assessment of the business, not a marketing pitch.
+Directors value candor above all else.

-Deep Dive Topic 1 30 min Strategic debate (e.g., "Should we go enterprise?" or "When to raise?")
+Deep Dive Topic 1 30 min Strategic debate on a consequential question (e.g., "Should we go enterprise?" or "When should we raise next?").
+Present the decision framework, your preliminary thinking, and the specific input you need from the board.

-Deep Dive Topic 2 30 min Operational friction (e.g., "Why is churn up?" or "How to fix hiring?")
+Deep Dive Topic 2 30 min Operational friction or emerging challenge (e.g., "Why is churn increasing?" or "How do we fix our hiring funnel?").
+Bring data, present your analysis, and ask for specific guidance based on board members' relevant experience.

 The Board Packet